nshout/enconomy/README.md

-The dumped Enconomy selfbot source code
+The Enconomy selfbot source code dumped by me

 The shady team behind Enconomy thought it was a good idea to just use 100% of the code from my old Luna selfbot